vadlaakash-2004/driveworth-ml-project/README.md

 # Tittle
-Data-Driven Used Car Price Prediction Using Machine Learning
+driveworth: Data-Driven Used Car Price Prediction Using Machine Learning
 ## Problem Statement

 The objective of the project is to design a machine learning system that can effectively predict the selling price of used cars based on different factors such as age of the car, kilometers traveled, type of fuel, type of transmission, capacity of the car’s engine, mileage, brand, and model of the car.